-If you adopt a child or take a foster child into your family, you are entitled to a maximum of six weeks of adoption/foster care leave.
-More information can be found at www.rijksoverheid.nl and www.uwv.nl.
-As with maternity leave, you are entitled to payment of 100% of your daily wage during the leave period.
+If you adopt a child or take a foster child into your family, you are entitled to a maximum of 6 weeks of adoption/foster care leave.
+As with pregnancy leave, you are entitled to 100% of the daily wage during the leave period.
+You must request the leave in writing at least 3 weeks in advance.